---->

 Nova" ('A Philosophy of our Sub-lunar World, or A New Science of

-everything under the moon'), somehow neither seem available online.
+everything under the moon'), somehow this seems not fully the case.

 We will try to put more of it online on this website soon, but for now

-our Gilbert sections have only English extracts and full online Latin
+our Gilbert sections have only English extracts of old translations, the full new English big website section De Magnete and

 'Satire Against Reason And Mankind' by John Wilmot Earl of

-Rochester though that interesting work was maybe just anti-science
+Rochester though that interesting work was perhaps just anti-religion,

 this site, please contact :- New Science